-22.5) In the case of an arbitral tribunal consisting of three arbitrators, each of the sitting arbitrators shall receive 25 % of the arbitration fee.
-If the arbitral tribunal consists of a sole arbitrator, he shall receive 70 % of the fee.
-The balance of the fee shall remain at Ama-gi koru-E Kininigen.
-Payment of the portions of the fee to the arbitrators shall be made at the conclusion of the proceedings.
-If more than one hearing is required, 75 % of each of the fee shares may be paid after the first hearing.
+22.5) Of the fee for the arbitration proceedings, in an arbitration tribunal consisting of three arbitrators, each of the co-arbitrators receives 25 % of the fee.
+If the arbitration tribunal consists of a sole arbitrator, he will receive 70 % of the fee.
+The remaining amount of the fee remains with the Kininigen Free Arbitration Court.
+The payment of the fee shares to the arbitrators takes place after the conclusion of the procedure.
+If more than one oral hearing is required, 75 % of the fee shares can be paid out after the first oral hearing.

-22.6) The parties shall be jointly and severally liable to Ama-gi koru-E Kininigen for the arbitration fee and the lump sum for costs, without prejudice to any claim for reimbursement between the parties.
+22.6) The parties are jointly and severally liable to the Kininigen Free Arbitration Court for the fee for the arbitration proceedings as well as for the flat rate costs, without prejudice to any existing claim for reimbursement between the parties.